tweag/nickel/doc/manual/cli.md

 ## `nickel doc`: Generate API documentation

-When you create a nickel library, your users might expect it to be documented.
+When you create a nickel code for other people to use or customize, your users might expect it to be documented.
 The `nickel doc` command generates markdown documentation straight from the documentation metadata and contract annotations in your nickel source code.

 For example, if the file "main.ncl" contains